BananasAmIRite/Interaction.djs/README.md

 ## Implementing new Interactions

-To implement a new type of interaction using the handler api:
+Implement a new type of interaction using the handler api

-**This shows the implementation for CommandInteraction**
+**Implementation with CommandInteractions**

 ```typescript
 import { CommandInteraction, Snowflake } from 'discord.js';